 The K-12 students in Kentucky are struggling to learn mathematics.
 After recurring learning disruption for the last two academic years due to the COVID-19, students throughout Kentucky got lackluster scores in many statewide academic assessments in different categories, including math proficiency.
 The pandemic is causing poor test scores and rising chronic absenteeism.
 According to a statement made by the education commissioner of the Kentucky Department of Education, Dr. Jason E. Glass, the department witnessed students coming in lower than 50% on proficiency or distinguished levels.
-The overall score is disappointing but not surprising, as the educational departments in some other states of the U.S. have been dealing with similar challenges.

 Why Is K-12 Math Education in Kentucky Failing?
 The Results Summary of Kentucky Summative Assessment for Mathematics– Spring 2021